 This annual process is for ALL Scouts and adult members of the Troop.
+We register in the fall BEFORE the upcoming year.

 Please submit your paperwork and payment in one complete package to David Leonard at a Troop meeting.
 He will not accept piecemeal submissions.